rickardlindberg/rickardlindberg.me/writing/agdpp-pygame-separation-design/index.markdown

 ---
-title: 'DRAFT: Separating pygame completely from the rest of the game'
+title: Separating pygame completely from the rest of the game
-date: 2023-04-15
+date: 2023-04-20
-tags: agdpp,draft
+tags: agdpp
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 In this episode we reflect on our current design.
 I see something that bothers me.
 We talk about it and how to fix it.